The Complete Guide to Studying Permaculture in Europe (2026)

 Curriculum Integrity

-Does the course follow the internationally recognized 72-hour structure?
+Does the course follow the internationally recognised 72-hour structure?

-Is design methodology emphasized, or is it mostly gardening?
+Is design methodology emphasised, or is it mostly gardening?

 Teaching Experience